rasbt/pytorch-memory-optim/logs.md

-# 09 FSDP Offload
+# 09 FSDP CPU Offload

-- compares to 01-02
+- Similar to above but with CPU offloading.

 ```
 Epoch: 0001/0001 | Batch 0000/0175 | Loss: 2.4957